Learn More

 Day 4: Flinders Chase National Park—Sunrise Photography / Night Walk

-Rise before dawn to capture the ethereal light of sunrise along the ocean coast in?Flinders Chase National Park.
-Photograph the massive shapes and color of the Remarkable Rocks, precariously perched boulders on top of a seaside granite dome.
-At Admirals Arch, we can work on shutter speed as we capture glistening fur seals emerging from the water to dry on the rocks.
-Experiment with shutter speed as you photograph Australasian gannets plunging into the waves and Pacific gulls surveying the coast.
-Return to our lodge for an afternoon recharge, and once dusk falls, head out with your Photo Expedition Leaders in search of tammar wallabies and nocturnal possums.
+Rise before dawn to capture the ethereal light of sunrise along the ocean coast in Flinders Chase National Park.
+Photograph the massive shapes of the Remarkable Rocks, precariously perched boulders on top of a seaside granite dome.
+At Admirals Arch, work on shutter speed settings as we capture glistening fur seals emerging from the water to dry on the rocks.
+Also be on the lookout—with cameras ready—to capture the striking silhouettes of Australasian gannets plunging into the waves and Pacific gulls surveying the coast.
+Return to our lodge for an afternoon recharge, then once dusk falls, head out with your Photo Expedition Leaders in search of tammar wallabies and nocturnal possums.

 Day 5: Private Flight to Warrnambool / Tower Hill Wildlife Reserve / Great Ocean Road—Port Campbell National Park

 Fly to Warrnambool by private chartered plane and continue by road to Tower Hill Wildlife Reserve.
 Formed by volcanic eruptions 30,000 years ago, Tower Hill lies within Dhauwurd Wurrung country and has a rich Indigenous culture along with thriving wildlife.
-Here, we’ll frame close-ups of emus striding through lush grasslands, eastern gray kangaroos, swamp wallabies, echidnas, long-necked turtles, and more.
+Here, we’ll frame close-ups of emus striding through lush grasslands, eastern gray kangaroos, swamp wallabies, echidnas, long-necked turtles and more.

 Day 6: Twelve Apostles / Great Otway National Park / Private Tour of Wildlife Wonders Sanctuary